 Bernie Simon is a Baltimore native.
 He works as a computer programmer at the Space Telescope Institute.
 He began meditating while in college after developing an interest in Buddhism and other Eastern religions.
 He took refuge with the Tibetan lama, Khenpo Karthar Rinpoche in 1978 and studied Buddhist philosophy and meditation with him.
 Since then he has studied with Lama Gursam and the lamas at the Tibetan Meditation Center in Frederick.
 He believes meditation is of great value to everyone, and works on all levels: physical and emotional well being, as well as spiritual growth.

 Lance has been practicing meditation in one form or another since 1972.
 After studying the major religious traditions of both east and west he considers himself a Buddhist.
 Lance has taught meditation in Massachusetts, California and Maryland where he co-founded and leads the Medicine Buddha Sangha at Susquehanna Yoga.
 In addition, Lance sits on the board of directors at the Tibetan Meditation Center in Frederick MD.
 He is retired from a career in electronics.

 Lois Gallade – LPTA (Licensed Physical Therapist Assistant), RYT-200

 Lois apprenticed yoga with Stan Andrejewski at Greater Baltimore Yoga Center.
 She was already in an acute care rehabilitation career but felt the need for a more holistic approach to health.
 “I consider myself to be a lifelong student of yoga, taking workshops and courses with many national teachers.
 Yoga is good for everyone’s well-being.”
-Lois is known for creating a relaxing mood in class so that everyone who practices can experience an increased inner peace and self-satisfaction.
+Lois teaches alignment-based Hatha yoga that allows students to experience an inner peace and self-satisfaction.
 Lois also assists and teaches yoga for stroke patients at the Baltimore/Washington Medical Center.